drcxd/orin/README.md

 location.
 This allows users to browse results without leaving the minibuffer or switching windows.

-### Integration with vertico and consult
+### Integration with vertico

 What we have described above is called the classic operating mode of the package.
-The user can use a variable to switch to another operating mode using vertico and consult.
-Their code is located at `~/.emacs.d/elpaca/repos/vertico` and `~/.emacs.d/elpaca/repos/consult`.
-You can only read these code but not modify them.
+The user can use a variable to switch to another operating mode using vertico.
 This operating mode is called the modern mode.

-In the modern mode, when the user is inputting keywords, the searching results are not previewed in a dedicated buffer but using vertico.
-In vertico, matching results are still grouped using the same pattern used by the result buffer.
-When any entry in the vertico list is highlighted, open the matching preview buffer for that entry in a new window.
-When the user presses enter upon any entry, open the file of the matching result in its own buffer in a new window, and quit the searching process.
-Pressing `C-g` in vertico also quit the searching process, and closes the window displaying the matching preview buffer as well.
+In the modern mode, when the user is inputting keywords, the searching results are displayed using vertico's completion interface with dynamic updates as you type.
+Matching results are grouped by file using the same pattern as the result buffer.
+When any entry in the vertico list is highlighted, a matching preview buffer opens for that entry in a side window (split vertically).
+When the user presses enter on any entry, the file opens at the matching line in a new window.
+Pressing `C-g` in vertico cancels the search and closes the preview window.
+The user can press `C-c C-o` while typing to toggle between OR and AND search modes, and the results update immediately.